General Lab Information

 Multimodal imaging from the micro- to nanoscale of elemental abundances and chemical speciation in a wide range of biological materials

 The Bioimaging Program at Brookhaven Lab's National Synchrotron Light Source II (NSLS-II) offers a wide range of imaging and spectroscopic microscopy tools for the structural and chemical analysis of biological materials from the micro- to the nanoscale.
-The beamlines in this program specialize in the study of natural materials in plant, environmental, climate, planetary, and sustainability sciences.
+The beamlines in this program specialize in the study of natural materials in plant, environmental, planetary, and sustainability sciences.

 Program Beamlines